-Dr. Holland sees a lot of patients in our North St. Louis, MO office who are struggling with recurring headaches.
-Luckily, chiropractic can usually help, potentially reducing these types of headaches by 50%, and research confirms it.
+Dr. Holland sees a lot of patients in our Downtown St. Louis, MO office who are struggling with frequent headaches.
+Thankfully, chiropractic adjustments can usually help, potentially reducing these types of headaches by 50%, and research confirms it.

 A study was conducted involving 80 participants who reported experiencing at least five cervicogenic headaches during the prior three months.
 The objective was to see how effective chiropractic was for this type of head pain, as well as to ascertain the number of treatment sessions required to achieve a positive effect.

-The subjects were split into four separate groups, so that each group was similar in age, gender, number of cervicogenic headaches, and their intensity.
+The patients were divided into four separate groups, so that each group was similar in age, gender, number of cervicogenic headaches, and their intensity.
 Of the four groups, two engaged in chiropractic treatments and two received light massage.
 Furthermore, one group assigned to each treatment received eight sessions and the other patients received twice that amount.

-Furthermore, patients who were taking medications for their headaches were able to lower their intake after completing the study.
-Those who received chiropractic had lower drug usage 24 weeks post-study.
+Furthermore, participants who were taking medications for their headaches were able to lower their intake after completing the study.
+Those who received chiropractic had lower medication usage 24 weeks post-study.

 We Can Help Patients Find Relief From Head Pain

-Dr. Holland has helped many people who were suffering from headache pain in our North St. Louis, MO office.
+Dr. Holland has helped many people who were suffering from headaches in our Downtown St. Louis, MO office.
 Call us today at (314) 588-9100 for more information or for an appointment.

 Haas M, Spegman A, Peterson D, Aickin M, Vavrek D. Dose response and efficacy of spinal manipulation for chronic cervicogenic headache: a pilot randomized controlled trial.
 The Spine Journal 2010; 10: 117-128.

-Dr. Holland sees many patients weekly in our busy North St. Louis, MO chiropractic office who are looking for relief from the pain and agony they feel due to herniated discs.
-Our experience isn't unique; the scientific literature confirms that chiropractic is a successful way to treat herniated disc problems.
+Dr. Holland sees many people weekly in our busy Downtown St. Louis, MO chiropractic office who are searching for relief from the pain and distress they feel due to herniated discs.
+Our experience isn't unique; the scientific literature verifies that chiropractic is a successful way to treat herniated disc problems.

 Don't Suffer!
 Dr. Holland and Chiropractic Care Helps With Disc Herniation

-One particular research study involved 27 people, 8 male and 19 female, who had magnetic resonance imaging (MRI) confirming a disc herniation in either their neck or lower back.
-The subjects documented that they were experiencing pain, reduced range of motion, and sensory issues bad enough to keep them off work.
+One particular research project involved 27 people, 8 male and 19 female, who had magnetic resonance imaging (MRI) confirming a disc herniation in either their neck or lower back.
+The people reported that they were experiencing pain, reduced range of motion, and sensory problems bad enough to keep them off work.

-During the course of the research study, the subjects were managed using one of two common chiropractic techniques: traction for herniated discs in the cervical area or flexion distraction for the patients who had herniation issues in the lumbar area.
+During the course of the research study, the participants were treated using one of two common chiropractic techniques: traction for herniated discs in the cervical area or flexion distraction for the men and women who had herniation issues in the lumbar area.

-Each man or woman was treated four or five times per week for the first two weeks, then three times each week, and then as needed for the rest of the study.
-Based on the severity of the disc herniation, treatment ranged anywhere from six weeks to six months, with MRIs being performed at various stages to identify what impact, if any, the chiropractic care was having in regard to the disc herniation.
+Each man or woman was seen four or five times per week for the first two weeks, then three times weekly, and then as needed for the remainder of the study.
+Depending on the extent of the disc herniation, therapy varied anywhere from six weeks to six months, with MRIs being conducted at various stages to identify what impact, if any, the chiropractic care was having in regard to the disc herniation.

-The researchers discovered that 80 percent of the patients obtained a "good clinical outcome," meaning reduced pain and a reduction in other symptoms, such as numbness.
-Furthermore, 77 percent of these individuals also showed MRI evidence that their disc herniation was either reduced or resolved completely.
-This resulted in 78 percent of the study subjects being able to return to their place of employment and led the researchers to conclude that chiropractic care is both "safe and helpful" for disc herniations.
+The researchers found that 80 percent of the subjects enjoyed a "good clinical outcome," meaning reduced pain and a reduction in other issues, such as numbness.
+Furthermore, 77 percent of these men and women also showed MRI evidence that their disc herniation was either reduced or resolved completely.
+This resulted in 78 percent of the study participants being able to return to their place of employment and led the authors to conclude that chiropractic care is both "safe and helpful" for disc herniations.

 BenEliyahu, DJ.
 Magnetic resonance imaging and clinical follow-up: study of 27 patients receiving chiropractic care for cervical and lumbar disc herniations.
 Journal of Manipulative and Physiological Therapeutics 1996;19(9):597-606.

-In our North St. Louis, MO practice, we see many patients who are struggling with back pain, and some of these folks have been informed they might need surgery to recover.
-Fortunately, Dr. Holland has helped many people get pain relief without the need for any type of operation.
-The scientific research confirms the results we see in our office.
-One study published in the academic journal Spine found that seeing a chiropractor as your first move in dealing with your back pain may literally keep you off of the operating table.
+In our Downtown St. Louis, MO practice, we see a large number of people who are troubled with back pain, and a few of these patients have been advised they might need surgery to recover.
+Thankfully, Dr. Holland has helped many people get relief without the need for any type of operation.
+The scientific research agrees with the results we see in our office.
+One research study published in the academic journal Spine found that consulting with a chiropractor as your first move in dealing with your back issues may literally keep you off of the operating table.

-In this research study, medical experts from Dartmouth analyzed data from 1,885 workers from the state of Washington who first saw either a surgeon or a chiropractor for their low back issues.
-They then looked at three years' worth of follow-up medical data to ascertain whether the subjects ended up having back surgery in an effort to correct the issue.
+In this study, medical professionals from Dartmouth analyzed statistics from 1,885 workers from the state of Washington who first saw either an orthopedic surgeon or a chiropractor for their low back issues.
+They then looked at three years' worth of follow-up medical information to determine whether the patients ended up having back surgery in an effort to correct the problem.

-What the researchers determined was that about 43% of the patients who first saw a surgeon for their back pain ended up in surgery in that 3-year time frame, whereas only 1.5 percent of those who first saw a chiropractor had the same fate.
+What the researchers discovered was that about 43% of the patients who first saw a surgeon for their back pain ended up having a surgical procedure in that 3-year time span, whereas only 1.5 percent of those who first saw a chiropractor had the same fate.
 The authors wrote:

 "Even after controlling for injury severity and other measures, workers with an initial visit for the injury to a surgeon had almost nine times the odds of receiving lumbar spine surgery compared to those seeing primary care providers, whereas workers whose first visit was to a chiropractor had significantly lower odds of surgery."

-These are impressive outcomes.
-Seeing a chiropractor considerably decreases your odds of having back surgery, plus the chiropractic patients in this study "had lower odds of chronic work disability" and they also had fewer expensive MRI tests.
+These are remarkable findings.
+Consulting with a chiropractor considerably reduces your odds of having back surgery, plus the chiropractic patients in this scientific study "had lower odds of chronic work disability" and they also had fewer expensive MRI tests.

-Let's also take into account this important point: this study was performed by orthopedic surgeons from Dartmouth College, and printed in the world's most prestigious medical journal on spinal injury.
+Let's also take into account this important point: this study was conducted by orthopedic surgeons from Dartmouth College, and published in the world's most distinguished medical journal on spinal injuries.

-Any surgery has risks, but a major downside linked to spine surgery is that there is a very high rate of failure.
+Any surgery has risks, but a major downside related to spine surgery is that there is a very high failure rate.
 In an important analysis in the European Spine Journal, researchers wrote: